paigeweber13/fast-lu-decomposition/README.md

 ### Prerequisites
  * This project uses [conan](https://docs.conan.io/en/latest/installation.html)
    for package management. make sure you have it installed.
      * the easiest way to install it is with pip.
-Run `pip install conan`
+Run `pip3 install conan`
  * GNU Make is used for building

 ### Instructions